nest/nest-simulator/doc/htmldoc/installation/cmake_options.rst

 |                                             | OMP compiler flags.                                            |
 +---------------------------------------------+----------------------------------------------------------------+

-See also the section on :ref:`building with mpi <compile-with-mpi>` below.
+See also the section on :ref:`building with MPI <compile-with-mpi>` below.

 External libraries
 ~~~~~~~~~~~~~~~~~~